Register a Municipal Sewage Discharge

 - Provide input into the terms of reference for the environmental impact study.

-The sections below are intended to be a guide to assist with the completion and submission of the documents that make up the registration package.
+This section is intended to be a guide to assist with the completion and submission of the documents that make up the registration package.
 Please keep copies of all documents submitted for your records.

 Registration Document Checklist

-- Registration Document Checklist (optional) (XLS)
+- Registration Document Checklist (XLS) (optional)

 Technical Information Summary Sheet